Are you looking to buy a street legal dirt bike? Maybe you want to convert your off-road motorcycle to ride on the road.

 How Do You Carry Your Weight?

-Weight isn’t a big deal if you’re sticking to the road.
+The weight of a dual sport bike isn’t a big deal if you’re sticking to the road.
 In fact, the extra weight will help keep you stable at highway cruising speeds.

 The problem is when you slow down and jump into the woods.
 Single track riding requires a lot of maneuvering back and forth, as well as balancing.
 A heavier dual sport is going to feel exhausting compared to a regular trail dirt bike if you’re doing any kind of technical single track.